denten-books/plain-text/main.md

 Where we started with a dichotomy, we arrive at a model of textuality that contains three parts: material, form, and content.
 The history of Western aesthetics can be so reformulated as an attempt to pull the work of art through one or several of these layers of analysis, as when Sontag entreats her reader to pay more attention to form.
 But the very words "work," "form," and "text" often tangle in the conceptual confusion.
 I am trying to understand, for example, what Roland Barthes means by the distinction between work and text in his seminal essay on textuality.[^ln-barthes] For Barthes, the work has something to do with paper, bookshelves, and generally substance.
 By contrast, text is something "radically symbolic," something that moves across works, not bound to any specific matter.
 Barthes's "texts" sound like ideas, where his "works" sound like books.
 This usage stands in direct opposition to the tradition of textual criticism, where "source texts" constitute specific, materially-bound editions or manuscripts, and "works" generally denote the abstraction of an artistic unity: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.

 Where Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker, make a strong case for returning the text to its underlying material contexts.
 Almost the entirety of her critical oeuvre serves to remind the reader that ideas cannot exist outside of their material form [@drucker2001], that paper and typography are the formal medium for the production of meaning in language [@drucker2008], and that even electronic, digital text formats have their material embodiment [@drucker2009].
-I am sympathetic to the message, but only in so far as it adds the dimension of materiality to a properly three-dimensional, thick description of text.
+I am sympathetic to the message, but only in so far as it adds a dimension of materiality to a properly three-dimensional, thick description of text.
 Simply put, I am greedy and want to have the whole layered cake.

 [^ln-barthes]:"The work is a fragment of substance," he writes.
 The work is "moderately symbolic" where text is "radically symbolic."
 The work "occupies space of books," where the text is "a process of demonstration," "experienced only in an activity of production."
 He writes also that "the Text cannot stop (for example, on a library shelf); its constitutive movement is that of cutting across (in particular, it can cut across the work, several works) [@barthes1978, 156-7]."

 [^ln-drucker]" See for example: "The notion of the 'immaterial' text has become fixed in popular and even critical imagination. [...]
 Though digital information is far more fungible than physical inscription, the codes on which electronic texts are based are themselves material.
 More to the point, however, the graphical and dynamic organization of texts continues to function as textual information in the electronic format [drucker2001, 145]."

 ### 1.1.5 WYSINWYG (What You See Is Not What You Get)
 A clarification of terms allows us to perceive the history of textual technology as one of gradual peeling apart of the layers of matter, form, and content.
 Textuality comes unglued.
 This allographic property of text is worthy of preservation.
 I am not only against the theoretical move to flatten it back out, but I think of such attempts as practically, politically imprudent.
 The easy stratification of electronic text represents the hard-won struggle on the part of writers, literary scholars, and software engineers to liberate ideas from their material and formal contexts.
 As an extreme example, imagine discourse that could never be separated from a specific medium.
-Communication would be impossible!
+Communication would be difficult, if not impossible!
 Moreover, deeply-seated values in favor of free speech and unencumbered exchange of information depend on a loose coupling between ontological categories.
 Our abilities to remix, translate, re-mediate, recycle, transmit, transform, transcend the ideas of others, relies on their ephemeral nature.
 Ideas deposited in ossified matter, in fixed shapes, do not travel well.
-And there are plenty of entities that would like us to return to a time of singular thought, etched in one stone tablet.
+And there are plenty of entities that would like us to return to a time of singular thought, etched in one set of stone tablets.

+It is a commonplace sentiment now that the printing press brought with it the Protestant Reformation [@dittmar, @febvre-martin2010, @mcluhan1962].

 Printers and copiers.
 The word "xerox" entered the English lexicon by the mid-1960s[^ln-xerox] along with stencil duplicators, mimeograph machines, microfiche, spirit duplicators,[^ln-spirit] hectographs, and dot-matrix printing.
 A whole industry of photocopying exists to seamlessly the content away from one material medium and "plaster" it into another.